Skip to main content

 The World Economic Forum is strictly by invitation only, with 2,600 participants representing over 100 countries.
 The roll call includes CEOs and representatives from the world's biggest corporations; politicians and heads of state from the G20 and other key countries; technology innovators; social entrepreneurs; philanthropists and media companies.

-However these special invitations -- or white badges -- are not free for everyone.
-Unless you're an anchor for one of the many broadcasters covering the event; an academic; a faith leader; a Young Global Leader (young people with great potential selected by the WEF from all fields of business); a social entrepreneur; or from an NGO, the average cost to a business to send each delegate is a whopping $20,000.
+However these special invitations – or white badges – are not free for everyone.
+Unless you’re an anchor for one of the many broadcasters covering the event; an academic; a faith leader; a Young Global Leader (young people with great potential selected by the WEF from all fields of business); a social entrepreneur; or from an NGO, the average cost to a business to send each delegate is close to a whopping $20,000.

 Huge travel budget

 Getting to this small ski resort, nestled in a picturesque valley high up in the Swiss Alps 150 km south-west of Zurich, is not for the budget traveler.
-For a delegate arriving from New York this week flying business class, the price comes in at between $3,700 and $6,000.
-A visitor from Tokyo can expect to pay between $7,200 and $8,000, while a delegate flying in from Johannesburg, South Africa will pay around $4,450.
+For a delegate arriving from New York this week flying business class, the price comes in at between $4,200 and $5,300.

 Place to stay